 (#1067)(#1691)The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in variant Multi-Link element carried in Nontransmitted BSSID Profile subelement of the Multiple BSSID element.

-(#1069)provide in the Critical Update Flag subfield of the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) an indication of an update to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID
+(#1069)set the Critical Update Flag subfield of the Nontransmitted BSSID Capability element (9.4.2.71 (Nontransmitted BSSID Capability element)) for that nontransmitted BSSID in the Beacon frame(s) it transmits until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID.
+Otherwise, set the Critical Update Flag subfield to 0.

-Set the Critical Update Flag subfield of the Capability Information field to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Param- eters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element in the Nontransmitted BSSID Profile correspond- ing to the nontransmitted BSSID.

-Otherwise, set the Critical Update Flag subfield of the Capability Information field to 0.
+Set the Nontransmitted BSSIDs Critical Update Flag subfield of the Capability Information field to 1 in a Beacon and Probe Response frame it transmits if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
+Otherwise, set the Nontransmitted BSSIDs Critical Update Flag subfield to 0.
+The flag is set to 1 until and including the later of the DTIM Beacon frame amongst the nontransmitted BSSIDs having the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1.

 (#3225)(#1069)(#1070)(#3030)(#2131)(#3240)(#3319)(#1068)A non-AP MLD shall maintain a record of the most recently received BSS Parameters Change Count subfield value for each AP in the AP MLD with which it has multi-link setup.

 When a STA affiliated with a non-AP MLD receives a BSS Parameter Change Count subfield for a certain AP that is affiliated with an AP MLD with which the non-AP MLD has performed multi-link setup and the value of the BSS Parameter Change Count subfield for the AP is different from the previously received value, then the non-AP MLD shall follow one of the following mechanisms: